fsharp/fslang-design/RFCs/FS-1126-allow-lower-case-du-cases when-require-qualified-access-is specified.md

 type DU = | a // error FS0053: Discriminated union cases and exception labels must be uppercase identifiers
 ```
+type DU = | ``not.allowed`` // error FS0883: Invalid namespace, module, type or union case name

+Note: the above example is not a valid type name for .NET, so it will remain as an error.

 # Detailed design
 This RFC will avoid a compiler check for union case names if the `[<RequireQualifiedAccess>]` is used at the type level.